What’s the deal with the military diet?

-- Breakfast: ½ grapefruit, 1 slice toast, 2 Tbsp peanut butter
+- Breakfast: ½ grapefruit, 1 slice toast, 2 tbs peanut butter

 - Lunch: ½ cup canned tuna, 1 slice toast

-- Dinner: 3 ounces grilled ribeye steak, 1 cup green beans, ½ medium banana, 1 small apple, 1 cup vanilla ice cream
+- Dinner: 85 grams grilled ribeye steak, 1 cup green beans, ½ medium banana, 1 small apple, 1 cup vanilla ice cream

 - Breakfast: 1 egg, 1 slice toast, ½ medium banana

-- Lunch: 1 cup cottage cheese, 1 hard-boiled egg, 5 saltine crackers
+- Lunch: 1 cup cottage cheese, 1 hard-boiled egg, 5 crackers

 - Dinner: 2 hot dogs (no bun), 1 cup broccoli, ½ cup of carrots, ½ medium banana, ½ cup vanilla ice cream

-- Breakfast: 5 saltine crackers, 1 ounce cheddar cheese, 1 small apple
+- Breakfast: 5 crackers, 30 grams cheddar cheese, 1 small apple

 - Lunch: 1 fried egg, 1 slice toast